 An industrial engineering concentration focuses on optimizing systems, processes, and operations.
 It typically builds on the engineering program core and adds courses in operations research, quality management, human factors, and supply chain systems.
+Most schools offer this track at the bachelor’s and master’s levels, and much of the coursework can be completed through an online engineering degree.

 An industrial engineering concentration is a focused set of courses within an engineering program that emphasizes process optimization, operations research, and quality management.